Director of Research

 About the Director of Research

-The DoR at Data & Society holds four core areas of responsibility:
+The DoR at Data & Society holds five core areas of responsibility:

 - Ensuring the rigor and quality of our research publications and review processes;

-- Directing external academic engagement and expanding our academic networks;
+- Directing external academic engagement and expanding our academic networks and serving as a public spokesperson for research in the organization;

 - Leading an inclusive organizational culture of research, inquiry, and mentorship, including oversight of research team member recruitment and hiring;

-- Track and guide all research projects underway at Data & Society, supporting researchers in topic and research question selection and refinement to align with Data & Society organizational goals and each researcher’s interests and skills;
+- Guide all research projects underway at Data & Society, supporting researchers in topic and research question selection and refinement to align with Data & Society’s organizational goals and each researcher’s interests and skills;

 - Continue to deepen our organizational commitment to equity by taking an intersectional approach to sociotechnical research, lifting up research questions and approaches that integrate critical race studies, feminism, disability studies, and other lines of inquiry that challenge hegemonic frames;